Copa del Rey: FC Barcelona vs. Athletic Bilbao

 ADVERTISEMENT

-Barcelona's Uruguayan forward Luis Suarez gestures during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images

-Athletic Bilbao's Mikel San Jose, celebrates scoring a goal past Barcelona's goalkeeper Marc-Andre Ter Stegen, bottom left, during the Spanish Copa del Rey, 16 round, first leg soccer match, between Athletic Bilbao and FC Barcelona, at San Mames stadium, in Bilbao, northern Spain, Thursday, Jan.5, 2017.
-(AP Photo/Alvaro Barrientos)

-FC Barcelona's Gerard Pique, right, heads the ball beside Athletic Bilbao's Xabier Etxeita during the Spanish Copa del Rey, 16 round, first leg soccer match, between FC Barcelona and Athletic Bilbao, at San Mames stadium, in Bilbao, northern Spain, Thursday, Jan.
-5, 2017.
-(AP Photo/Alvaro Barrientos)
+FC Barcelona's Luis Suarez celebrates after scoring during a Copa del Rey, 16 round, second leg, between FC Barcelona and Athletic Bilbao at the Camp Nou in Barcelona, Spain, Wednesday, Jan.
+11, 2017.
+(AP Photo/Manu Fernandez)

-Athletic Bilbao's forward Aritz Aduriz (C) is congratulated by teammates forward Inaki Williams Arthur (R) and midfielder Ander Iturraspe (L) after scoring his team's first goal during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+epa05711713 FC Barcelona's Uruguayan striker Luis Alberto Suarez jubilates his 1-0 goal against Athletic Bilbao with his teammate defender Sergi Roberto during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alejandro Garcia

+epa05711706 FC Barcelona's Brazilian striker Neymar Da Silva (R) falls in front of Athletic Bilbao's defender Xabier Etxeite during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Quique Garcia

 Comments